OjomaAnyebe/species-segmentation-clustering/README.md

 ---

 ## 📌 Project Overview
 This project focuses on **species segmentation using K-Means clustering** to group flowers from the **Iris dataset** into clusters.
-The **Elbow Method** was used to determine the optimal number of clusters.
+I used the **Elbow Method** to determine the optimal number of clusters.

 ### 📂 Dataset Description
 - **`iris-dataset.csv`**: Contains Sepal & Petal measurements for three Iris species.